Manage Table Cells in Presentations with Python

 presentation.save("cell_background_color.pptx", slides.export.SaveFormat.PPTX)

-class. - Get a slide’s reference through its index.
+- Get a slide reference by its index.

-- Add a table to the slide through the
+- Add a table to the slide with the add_table method.

-. - Add the image to the table’s first cell.
+- Add the image to the presentation’s images to obtain a PPImage.

-- Save the modified presentation as a PPTX file
+STRETCH). - Save the presentation as a PPTX file.

-This Python code shows you how to place an image inside a table cell when creating a table:
+The following Python code shows how to place an image inside a table cell when creating a table:

 import aspose.slides as slides